agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 not an easy to choose because I only found [one **real** review online][review]; all the others were rewritten press releases.

-Luckily I had a good friend who had just bought one.
-She was happy with the Nookdesk and I bought mine on the strength of her recommendation.
-In short, I am also happy with it.
+Luckily I have a good friend who had just bought one.
+She was happy with her Nookdesk and so I bought mine on the strength of her recommendation.
+As it turns out, that was a good decision.
 For a complete review, read on.

 [nookdesk]: https://www.nookdesk.com/
 [review]: https://macsources.com/nookdesk-review-ordering-and-building-of-the-smart-desk-that-enhances-your-life/